-- (1) Caltrans should work cooperatively with other State and Federal agencies, private landowners, governments, and local watershed groups to identify opportunities for cooperative analysis and funding to support salmonid habitat restoration projects. - (2) Pier footings should be removed to a depth of 3 feet and backfilled with spawning size gravel. - (3) Equipment used for the Project should be thoroughly inspected off-site for drips or leaks. - (4) To the extent practicable, equipment should be serviced with petroleum or other contaminant sources off-site. - (5) Equipment used for the Project should be thoroughly cleaned off-site to prevent introduction of contaminants.
+- (1) Caltrans should work cooperatively with other State and Federal agencies, private landowners, governments, and local watershed groups to identify opportunities for cooperative analysis and funding to support salmonid habitat restoration projects. - (2) Pier footings should be removed to a depth of 3 feet and backfilled with spawning size gravel.

-2.11 Reinitiation of Consultation
+2.10.
+Reinitiation of Consultation